-Every Massachusetts school district is required to, within nine months of the close of its fiscal year, arrange for and undergo an independent audit of its financial records, to include using the Department of Elementary & Secondary Education Compliance Supplement, and submit the report of this audit to the Massachusetts Department of Elementary & Secondary Education (DESE).
-This requirement shall be satisfied if the school district's records are audited, to include using the Department of Elementary & Secondary Education Compliance Supplement, as part of a general audit of all municipal financial records.
-The audit must be conducted by an independent public accounting firm based on the compliance requirements, audit objectives and suggested audit procedures contained in this Compliance Supplement for Massachusetts School Districts (Compliance Supplement).
+Every Massachusetts school district is required to, within nine months of the close of its fiscal year, arrange for and undergo an independent audit of its financial records, to include using the Department of Elementary and Secondary Education Compliance Supplement (Compliance Supplement), and submit the report of this audit to the Massachusetts Department of Elementary and Secondary Education (DESE or Department).
+This requirement shall be satisfied if the school district's records are audited using the Department's Compliance Supplement as part of a general audit of all municipal financial records.
+The audit must be conducted by an independent public accounting firm based on the compliance requirements, audit objectives, and suggested audit procedures contained in this Compliance Supplement.
 The auditor shall comply with professional standards included in "Standards for Audit of Governmental Organizations, Programs, Activities and Functions" adopted by the Comptroller General of the United States in the conduct of the audit.

-Each city, town and regional school district is required to submit an End-of-Year Financial Report (EOYR) to the DESE on or before September 30 of each year.
-The EOYR must be consistent with Department Regulations and Guidelines.
+Each city, town, and regional school district is required to submit an End-of-Year Financial Report (EOYR) to DESE on or before September 30 of each year.
+The EOYR must be consistent with Department regulations and guidelines.
 The EOYR consists of several schedules as follows:

-While Schedule 1 financial information is generally derived from the municipal or district accounting system, other data in the End of Year Report are generally prepared in part from sources other than the accounting system.
-Districts utilize various allocations, distributions, or assignment of costs to the EOYR schedules or report non-financial data.
+While Schedule 1 financial information is generally derived from the municipal or district accounting system, other data in the EOYR are generally prepared in part from sources other than the accounting system.
+Districts utilize various allocations, distributions, or assignments of costs to complete the EOYR schedules or to report non-financial data.
 It is critical that these allocations, distributions, or assignment of costs are consistent with documented and reasonable methodologies and that non-financial data are supported by appropriate records or documented methodologies.

 The purpose of this Compliance Supplement is to provide guidance in the conduct of an independent audit of a district's system for managing and reporting financial and non-financial information the district is required to report to DESE on the EOYR.
 The objectives of the Compliance Supplement are to determine whether: